 Top 15 things to do in Boracay - Attractions

 Boracay is a magical island where you can honeymoon at the beach, relax, party, chill, drink and seek adventure.
-It's definitely a place on the tourist trail, therefore there are tons of things to do on Boracay for a budget, and for the luxury go getters.
+It's definitely a well known Philppinippines honeymoon destination.
+Therefore you'll find tons of things to do on Boracay for a budget, and for the luxury go getters.

-If you like to plan ahead and pre book your tours/activities, perhaps tip the locals who're giving you this service, because although you pay a decent amount of money, the local certainly won't see their fair share of it.
-There are so many places to visit in Boracay that you can spend your whole honeymoon experiencing and seeing the top things to do in Boracay.
+Plan ahead and pre book your tours/activities, just remember to tip the locals who're giving you this service.
+Although you may pay a decent amount of money, the local certainly won't see their fair share of it.
+There are so many places to visit in Boracay, with many family friendly Boracay things to do.
+Spend your whole honeymoon experiencing and seeing the top things to do in Boracay.

 1. Ariel's Point Boracay